Ukraine – Shame

 “Why didn’t who come?”
 I asked, and the old man began his story.
 He told me how the communist had taken power, but there was still a group of patriots, including him, who hoped that Hungary might fall under allied rule after WW2, and when it did not… they resisted.

 I didn’t answer Kostya’s last e-mail.
 I’m not sure I will, at least not just yet.
 We have been colleagues and friends long enough that I am sure he understands.
-My friend remembers how I confided in him years ago that I was ashamed of what my country did not do in Budapest.
+My friend remembers how I confided in him years ago that I was ashamed of what my country failed to do, in Budapest in 1956.

 In the old days, back when the enemy was easier to identify, the Soviets and Americans had one diametric commonality: Both strived to dominate the world with their political values.
 The Soviets did it with oppression and military power.